Simplicity (Tesla album)

-Simplicity is the seventh studio album by American hard rock band Tesla.
+Simplicity is the tenth studio album by American hard rock band Tesla.
 It was released on June 10, 2014 in the US and four days earlier in Europe, "Simplicity", sold around 14,000 copies in the United States in its first week of release to land at position No. 24 on The Billboard 200 chart.
 The record arrived in stores on June 10 via Tesla Electric Company Recording's arrangement with Entertainment One Music and distribution.